 Above you can see the final aft-end ring (large enough to fit around the 98mm aft closure) and how it caps off the aft end of the sustainer.
 The three holes are for the pins on the interstage.
 The slot is for the igniter wire from an electronics bay forward of the motor.

 The main electronics bay is in mid-position with drogue aft and main forward (traditial arrangement).
-This rocket is flying older electronics, a G-Wiz HCX and an AED Electronics R-DAS Tiny (v4).
+This rocket is flying older G-Wiz electronics, an HCX and an LCX.
 Below you can see the front and back of the plate wired and ready for the units to be installed.

 The nose cone is dedicated to a GPS tracker, in this case the Real Flight Systems GPS-1.